 The key parts of Medicare are: Medicare A (hospital coverage, short-term rehabilitation/skilled nursing, hospice and certain home health care), Medicare B (doctor’s visits and other outpatient services), and Medicare D (prescription drug coverage).
 Where’s Part C?
 What was once known as Medicare C is called Medicare Advantage today, and is really a private option, covering a range of services (i.e. an alternative way to receive Medicare coverage).
-Check out Aging Wisely’s What is Medicare?
-Fact Sheet for a concise breakdown of key parts, dates and more.
+Check out our Medicare Fact Sheet for a concise breakdown of key parts, dates and more.

 What does Medicare pay for, and what’s not covered?